Reviews of Japan Sinks (1973) and related work

 I read the 2016 Dover edition which proclaims, in its colophon, to be an “unabridged republication” of the 1976 Harper edition.
 That is a conspicuous lie by omission.
-The 2016 and 1976 editions both contain the same English translation by Michael Gallagher and are both abridged from the original text by a ratio of approximately 1:4 or 1:5.
+The 2016 and 1976 editions both contain the same English translation by Michael Gallagher.
+Both are abridged from the original text by a ratio of approximately 1:4.
 Because I have experienced only a quarter of the work, I have not rated it.

 Rapid tectonic developments cause the islands of Japan to sink beneath the sea over the course of just a few years, amid powerful earthquakes and volcanic eruptions.
 There is enough time to negotiate with other countries and evacuate, but who will want an insular people when its place is gone forever?

 The casual sexism of 1970s apocalyptic fantasy bridges East and West.

 Despite being abridged, the Gallagher translation does include some rich thematic material, not just the spectacular disasters themselves.
 It is sometimes oddly literal and sometimes a bit broken, as when Namibia is misnamed Nambia, a common mistake made famous by Donald Trump.